-A project manager has to deal with many people who have a different view on your project and may or may not be in agreement of your goals.
+A project manager has to deal with many people who have a different view on your project and may or may not be in agreement with your goals.
 Most of the time, they are likely unaware of your project plans.

 You cannot deliver projects successfully unless you manage your stakeholders.
 You need to understand both the importance and the needs of stakeholder groups and learn how to communicate in the most appropriate and effective way.

 Projects can be very complex work, that is one-off activity.
 Projects are nothing like business-as-usual activities with predefined roles, responsibilities, and procedures.

 Rarely is a project straightforward, there can be many challenges along the project timeline, tasks that you are not yet aware of, sometimes you might not know what you doing as you are in a new territory of knowledge, so you can see that uncertainty breeds risk in a project.

 As a project manager, you need to spend time identifying and managing problems and risks.
 You have to figure out while you go along the project timeline what may go wrong and then work out how the steps on how to reduce the risk of these tasks being worked on.

 A project manager’s goal is to list and find ways to eliminate the risk altogether, which is not possible, as there are times when you need to deal quickly and decisively with project issues.
 Risks and issues belong out in the open, and it’s important to have your stakeholders informed and on-board with the actions you plan to take.

 It’s important that a project manager must be open and honest about the risks if not, the risks will sink the project timelines.

 Project Managers plan work, by creating an outline plan of the project and working towards a more detailed plan as your project progresses.
 When works start you check progress against the plan.